vimc/montagu-system/proxy/README.md

 ## Build and run locally
 Run `./scripts/dev.sh`.
 This runs up the proxy along with the apis and portals, in order to manually test links, logins etc.
 The test user with email `test.user@example.com` and password `password` is added by default.
 Optionally include 'data' parameter (`./scripts/dev.sh data`) to include generating Montagu test data.

-Orderly test data is always generated.
+Demo orderly data is expected to be found in `../packit/demos/orderly` so it is necessary to have [packit](https://github.com/mrc-ide/packit) cloned in the same parent directory as this repo.

 ## Testing
 Run unit tests with `npm run test`.
 Jest will pick up test in files with the `.test.js` extension.